DayKat/spirit-tracks/worlds/tloz_ph/docs/faq_and_credits.md

 The client should give you back your missing items when you reenter the game.
 It can take a while if you're missing a lot of items, but it will tell you what it's doing in the client.

+## Where is `Location`?
+There's a location guide being worked on at the [wiki](https://github.com/carrotinator/Archipelago/wiki).
+If the location you're looking for isn't there, ask about it in the discord.

 ## I collected some locations while the client wasn't connected

 There is a backup system that reads savedata for missing checks when you enter a room.
 To trigger this, save and